 In other words, a worker injured at a work site is not limited, in many instances, to workers’ compensation relief; help may also be available through the courts.
 For those employed in the construction, remodeling or home building industries, a day’s work is an economic necessity.
 Any accident that results in the loss of even a single day’s pay can cause financial problems for the employee and their family.

-There are special statutes to protect workers who fall from a ladder, scaffold or an elevated workspace, as well as for those who are injured due to an unguarded or unprotected hole or opening, and by equipment that is operated unsafely.
+In New York, there are special statutes to protect workers who fall from a ladder, scaffold or an elevated workspace, as well as for those who are injured due to an unguarded or unprotected hole or opening, and by equipment that is operated unsafely.
 There are also special laws designed to protect window washers and other workers when it can be shown that a government regulation designed to protect them at the work site was violated.
 The reasoning behind these special protections for construction workers is the belief that those in control of a work site have the economic power to provide a safe place to work.
 The responsibility extends to all entities involved in construction projects.

-At the Law Office of Bradley A. Sacks, we have more than 30 years of experience utilizing these special statutes to successfully represent our clients.
+At the Law Office of Bradley A. Sacks, we have more than 35 years of experience utilizing these special statutes to successfully represent our clients.
 Our firm welcomes the opportunity to discuss your situation and review the options available to you.
-This can be the first step to ensure that you receive all of the workers’ compensation benefits due to you, even as a lawsuit is brought against responsible third parties.
+This can be the first step to ensure that you receive all of the workers’ compensation benefits due to you, even as you bring a lawsuit against responsible third parties.
 At the same time, we also work with insurance companies and other parties involved in your case to make sure all your needs are handled quickly, appropriately and with understanding.

 - A verdict of $44.7 million for a union carpenter rendered paraplegic when an 800-pound concrete form to which he was anchored fell on him.